 To stimulate a bigger root system and faster growth.
 BOLT™ sends the plant into reproductive growth generally shortening the nodes between stems and setting more pods.

 NOTE: Soybeans make their own nitrogen so it is not necessary to add high nitrogen to promote growth.

 NOTE: BOLT has given yield increases over control beans from 12% to 61% on side-by-side plots.

 Apply 16 fl. oz.
 WILDFIRE™ per 100 gallon tank mix with contact herbicides.

 Apply 16 - 32 fl. oz.
 SSS™ per 100 gallon tank mix with fungicide.

 Apply 16 - 32 oz.
 INSECT-X-CITER™ per 100 tank mix with insecticides.

 We strongly recommend using an adjuvant with your spray program.
-Grower's Source™ specialty surfactants (SSS™, N-KEEPER™, WILDFIRE™, INSECT-X-CITER™) have proven cost effective with spray applications of chemicals (fungicides, herbicides, pesticides) to allow lowest label rates with better results.
+Grower's Source™ specialty surfactants (SSS™, N2-GROW™, WILDFIRE™, INSECT-X-CITER™) have proven cost effective with spray applications of chemicals (fungicides, herbicides, pesticides) to allow lowest label rates with better results.
 The synergy can add potency and extend the chemical life and have allowed some growers to experiment and get exceptional results with well under label rates.